RimworldTogether/Guide/src/selfhosting/going-public.md

         echo "$latest_tag" > "$version_file"
         echo "GameServer updated to version $latest_tag."
     else
-        echo "New version $latest_tag available.
-Automatic update is disabled." echo "To update automatically, set 'auto_update' to true or update the server by hand." exit 0
+        echo "Continuing with the current version."
     fi
 fi

 # Start the server
 if [ "$use_screen" = true ]; then
-    echo "Starting the server in a detached screen session named 'RimWorldServer'."
-    # Start the server in a detached screen session
-    if ! screen -dmS "RimWorldServer" bash -c './GameServer; exec bash'; then echo "Error: Failed to start the server in a screen session." exit 1
+    echo "Starting the server in a detached screen session..." if ! screen -dmS "RimWorldServer" bash -c './GameServer; exec bash'; then echo "Error: Failed to start the server in a screen session." exit 1
     fi
-    echo "Server running in screen session named 'RimWorldServer'." else
+    echo "Server is now running in a screen session named 'RimWorldServer'.
+You can attach to the session using 'screen -r RimWorldServer'." else
     echo "Starting the server directly without screen."
     ./GameServer